-This profoundly effective way of teaching emphasizes the engagement of the postural muscles via the body's elastic, opposing pulls, encouraging a widening as well as lengthening back, freeing the rib cage for deep and natural breathing
+This profoundly effective way of teaching emphasizes the engagement of the postural muscles via the body's elastic, opposing pulls.
+It promotes a widening as well as a lengthening of the back, freeing the rib cage for deep and natural breathing.

 why I teach AT

 AT has changed my life for the better.
-It helps me and my pupils, improving how we function every day, enhancing our well-being, and promoting our personal growth.
+It's a big help to me and my pupils, improving how we function every day, enhancing our well-being, and advancing our personal growth.